These tools and utilities have regular expressions as the core of their functionality.

 RegexMagic - Generate regular expressions using RegexMagic's powerful patterns instead of the cryptic regular expression syntax.

 There are a lot of applications these days that support regular expressions in one way or another, enhancing certain part of their functionality.
 But certain applications stand out from the crowd by implementing a full-featured Perl-style regular expression flavor and allowing regular expressions to be used instead of literal search terms throughout the application.

-EditPad Pro - Convenient text editor with a powerful regex-based search and replace feature, as well as regex-based customizable syntax coloring.
+EditPad Pro - Convenient text editor with a powerful regex-based search and replace feature, as well as regex-based customizable syntax coloring and file navigation.

 If you are a programmer, you can save a lot of coding time by using regular expressions.
 With a regular expression, you can do powerful string parsing in only a handful lines of code, or maybe even just a single line.
 A regex is faster to write and easier to debug and maintain than dozens or hundreds of lines of code to achieve the same by hand.